WilliamBonvini/sydraw/README.md

 * line
 * hyperbola

-Checkout the [official documentation](https://sydraw.readthedocs.io/en/latest/) for a comprehnsive overview of the included functionalities.
+Checkout the [official documentation](https://sydraw.readthedocs.io/en/latest/) for a comprehensive overview of the included functionalities.